Are you an adviser? Go to Unbiased Pro

 Instant access accounts allow deposits and withdrawals without any restrictions.

-One of the advantages of these accounts is that you may be able to access some benefits and bonuses if you meet the criteria, plus you should never be charged for withdrawing money.
+One of the advantages of these accounts is you may be able to access some benefits and bonuses if you meet the criteria, plus you should never be charged for withdrawing money.

-However, the flexibility of instant access savings accounts means that they tend to have lower interest rates compared to limited access accounts.
+However, the flexibility of instant access savings accounts means they tend to have lower interest rates compared to limited access accounts.

 Limited access accounts